sakaki-/gentoo-on-rpi-64bit/README.md

 As of version 1.1.0 of the image, all the required firmware and startup files have now been placed under ebuild control, for ease of maintenance going forward:
 * <a id="metapackage"></a>A metapackage, [`sys-firmware/rpi3-64bit-meta`](https://github.com/sakaki-/rpi3-overlay/tree/master/dev-embedded/rpi3-64bit-meta) from the (subscribed) [`rpi3`](https://github.com/sakaki-/rpi3-overlay) ebuild repository (overlay) governs the inclusion of all the components discussed below (controlled by a set of USE flags).
 The version of the metapackage matches the version of the live-USB release to which it pertains.

-  > For avoidance of doubt, the `rpi3-64bit-meta` metapackage does _not_ specify the various end-user applications installed on the image (such as `libreoffice`, `firefox` etc.), so these may be freely uninstalled or modified as required.
+  > For avoidance of doubt, by default the `rpi3-64bit-meta` metapackage does _not_ specify the various end-user applications installed on the image (such as `libreoffice`, `firefox` etc.), so these may be freely uninstalled or modified as required (if you only intend to install *additional* applications however, you can specify the `apps` USE flag for `rpi3-64bit-meta`, and then remove `libreoffice`, `firefox` etc from your @world set (`/var/lib/portage/world`).
 * <a id="boot_fw"></a>The `/boot` firmware (_excluding_ the kernel and DTBs; _those_ are provided by `sys-kernel/bcmrpi3-kernel-bin`, discussed later) is provided by [`sys-boot/rpi3-64bit-firmware`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-boot/rpi3-64bit-firmware): the upstream [`raspberrypi/firmware/boot`](https://github.com/raspberrypi/firmware/tree/master/boot) repo is checked once per week for new release tags, and a new corresponding ebuild created automatically if one is found.
 This package also provides 'starter' configuration files `/boot/cmdline.txt` and `/boot/config.txt` (with settings matching those on the image), but these are `CONFIG_PROTECT`ed, so any changes you make subsequently will be preserved.
 * <a id="wifi"></a>The configuration file `brcmfmac43430-sdio.txt`, required for the RPi3's integrated WiFi, is provided by [`sys-firmware/brcm43430-firmware`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-firmware/brcm43430-firmware) (its main firmware being provided by the standard [`linux-firmware`](http://packages.gentoo.org/package/sys-kernel/linux-firmware) package).
 * <a id="bluetooth"></a>Firmware (`/etc/firmware/BCM43430A1.hcd`) for the RPi3's integrated Bluetooth transceiver is provided by [`sys-firmware/bcm4340a1-firmware`](https://github.com/sakaki-/rpi3-overlay/tree/master/sys-firmware/bcm4340a1-firmware) (adapted from the Arch Linux [`pi-bluetooth`](https://aur.archlinux.org/packages/pi-bluetooth/) package).
 A startup service and `udev` rule are provided by the companion [`net-wireless/rpi3-bluetooth`](https://github.com/sakaki-/rpi3-overlay/tree/master/net-wireless/rpi3-bluetooth) package (adapted from the same Arch Linux upstream).